alvarogharo/kalman-particle-hungarian-algorithms/particle-filter/readme.md

 in that moment the selection, evaluation, diffusion, etc wil take place.

-NOTE: With some random initialization the algorithm could get lost because of the diffusion or the prediction not updating right.
+NOTE: With some random initialization the algorithm could get lost because of the diffusion or the prediction not updating to the desired position.
+If this happens, it should generate a new random initialization and find again the object automatically.

 Working example (click image to play):